BLTGreen/Architecture-Repo/solutionsBuildingBlocks/tradeOffAnalysis/approachTradeOff.md

 # Real-Time Streaming
 Real time streaming is absolutely necessary for anything that requires real-time insights to be surfaced.
 Anomoly detection, instant reporting, continuous monitoring, etc.

+While batch processing takes place once a day, stream processing is more event driven.
+As it consumes inputs (data and events) it produces outputs (data and events).
+This allows us to quickly get information from the system of record to the derived data system in a manner that allows for constantly up-to-date information.

 **Use Cases**

 * Fraud detection